mrcn04/gommitter/README.md

 ## gommitter

 Daily automatic committer for Github.
+E.g. use case; the company that you're working at isn't using Github and you don't want your commit history to look empty.
+You can adjust the daily commit count when creating the GCP job.

 ### Running the App